tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 <img src = "Charts/Num_Orders_Repeat_Customers.png">
 <img src = "Charts/Total_Revenue_Repeat_Customers.png">
 <br>
-The 4 most popular items based on these metrics were the same as that of the recent customers.
+The 4 most popular items based on these metrics were the same as that of new customers.
 Training shorts dominated when it came to both the number of orders and revenue and it is notable that the top 2 products based on number of orders were for newer products.
 Out of the 8 customers who bought wrist/elbow sleeves or training shorts, 6 of those customers had previously bought SWOCKETS.

 For all the products, the AOV was dictated by the fact that it being bought with different products.
 Here are some other details: